 Bird mites can be found basically everywhere where birds make their nests.
 Pigeons are the most common bird mite carriers while starlings are the most usual culprit for domestic infestations.
 The birds can make their nests in roof voids and building occupants might not even be able to see the nests.

 A human flea can jump 20 cm high and over 150 times its length.
-This is the equivalent of us jumping 440 metres!
+This is the equivalent of humans jumping 440 metres!
 And when they jump, fleas reach a speed of 100 cm per second with an acceleration of 140G.
 This speed is 20 times the speed of an Apollo rocket.
 This acceleration is equal to what we would feel if we crashed our car into a wall while going 300 km per hour.
 One more interesting fact is that fleas for some reason like women more than men.

-Masters Pest Control Sydney
+Book the Masters Pest Control Sydney